vuejs/awesome-vue/README.md

 - [Peer to Peer game of telephone](https://github.com/ably-labs/depict-it) - A party game for 4 to 8 players (ideally!) where you mutate a phrase through drawings and captions, to make up funny scenarios with your friends.
 The project is an example of how to build a Peer-to-Peer game with Vue.
 - [vue3-webpack](https://github.com/boussadjra/vue3-webpack) vue 3 + webpack 4 starter.
 - [laravel-vue-3-starter](https://github.com/boussadjra/laravel-vue-3-starter) a pre-configured project using Laravel 8 and Vue 3.
-- [Vuetify Swipeout](https://github.com/davidgaroro/vuetify-swipeout) - A swipe out example built with Vue CLI 3 + Vuetify + Swiper
+- [Vuetify Swipeout](https://github.com/davidgaroro/vuetify-swipeout) - A swipe out example built with Vue 2 + Vuetify + Swiper.
-- [Vuetify Todo PWA](https://github.com/davidgaroro/vuetify-todo-pwa) - A simple Todo PWA built with Vue CLI 3 + Vuex + Vuetify
+- [Vuetify Todo PWA](https://github.com/davidgaroro/vuetify-todo-pwa) - A simple Todo PWA built with Vue 2 + Vuex + Vuetify.
+- [Vue Todo PWA](https://davidgaroro.github.io/vue-todo-pwa) - A simple Todo PWA built with Vue 3 + Vuex + Bootstrap 5.

 ### Books